 Eman Saadah is a Professor of Linguistics.
 She is also Director of the Less Commonly Taught Languages Program, Director and Language Coordinator of Arabic, and Advisor for the Minor in Arabic Studies.

 The Levenick funding will help Saadah add to an existing course titled “Language and Culture of the Arab World.”

 Ann Sychterz is an Assistant Professor of Civil and Environmental Engineering.
 She researches cable and tensile structures, optimized sensor placement for civil structures, structural dynamics, machine learning and robotics, and damage mitigation and risk assessment in large-scale structures.

-The Levenick funding will help Sychterz add to an existing course titled “Design of Structural Systems.”
+The Levenick funding will help Sychterz build a new course titled “Masonry Structures.”

 2021-22 Teaching Sustainability Fellow Renata Endres